brandsExclusive/handbook/engineering/security.md

 # Security

-Changes which touch on Personally Identifiable Information, or customer payments require a particularly strong attention to security.
+Changes which touch on Personally Identifiable Information (including emails, full names, or addresses), or customer payments require a particularly strong attention to security.

 * All developers are required to have read the Privacy Policy & Security policy (part of the HR onboarding)